tskit-dev/tstrait/docs/output.md

 print("Genetic Value:", phenotype_result.genetic_value)
 ```

-In the above output, phenotype, environmental noise and genetic value are aligned based on individual IDs.
+In the above output, phenotype, environmental noise and genetic value are [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html#arrays-ndarray) objects, which are aligned based on individual IDs.
 Since we assume an additive model, phenotype is the sum of environmental noise and genetic value.

-We will next show how we can extract information from `genetic_result`.
-It is an object of {class}`.GeneticValueResult` and it includes information regarding the causal sites inside the simulation model.
+Next, we extract information from `genetic_result`.

 ```{code-cell} ipython3
 print("Causal Site ID:", genetic_result.site_id)